repco-org/repco/docs/intro.md

 Repco provides a **command-line interface (CLI)** to control the system and manage repositories and DataSources.
 You can create a repo, mirror an existing repo, list repos, import and export data, and much more.

 The core logic of Repco is implemented in TypeScript in the repco-core module.
 Repco uses PostgreSQL for data storage.

+The Repco datamodel is written as a Prisma schema definition for PostgreSQL.

 ## Future plans